Derekglk/speech_recognition_pocketsphinx/README.md

 # stt_module
-This project is an tts module based on PocketSphinx
+This project is an stt module based on PocketSphinx

 **For hello\_world program, pocketsphinx takes as input an audio file with following requirements**